rkuma183/wilsonmar.github.io/_posts/2016-08-13-appdynamics.md

 0. Data unique to app transactions or other GUID can be added by AD as HTTP headers for precise tracking.

+   This is a powerful way to pin-point the total amount of time on each tier.

+0. Number of AD licenses vs number of servers in production is a crucial operational metric.

+   PROTIP: Many organizations need to use a "borrow Peter to pay Paul" mode of operation in order to stay within allocated budgets.
+   This means licenses are pulled from one server to install in servers being actively considered.
+   In such cases, consider using an alternative monitoring mechanism for servers which do not have AD agents.
+   Such a switch can be a part of automated server build parameters.

 <hr />